Demystifying Kubernetes: CRDs and controllers for developers

 This article is inspired by the talk Demystifying Why the World is Built on Kubernetes, originally given by Sébastien and Abby at KubeCon London in April 2025.
 You can watch the original talk here.

-What developers should know about the Kubernetes API server
+What developers need to know about the Kubernetes API server

-Developers can employ K8s’s powerful, extensible API to automate workflows and manage clusters seamlessly.
+Developers can employ K8s’s extensible API to automate workflows and control clusters.
 Here’s how the K8s API boosts the efficiency of multiple interaction models:

 Users, administrators, and developers all work within the Kubernetes API server to build bespoke services.